dwha/SimpleCudaNeuralNet/README.md

 #### CIFAR-10 photo classification
 ![Screenshot from 2020-09-07 17-32-32](https://user-images.githubusercontent.com/670560/92366609-5a10dc00-f130-11ea-92f3-fd0244e5e3fe.png)

-In [cifar10.cpp](cifar10.cpp), you can find a VGG-like convolution neural network for image classification task.
-It has 9 weight layers.
-[CIFAR-10](https://www. cs.toronto.edu/~kriz/cifar.html) dataset is used and not augmented for convenience.
-The model could achieve 44% top-1 error rate after 23 epoches.
+In [cifar10.cpp](cifar10.cpp), you can find a VGG-like convolution neural network which has 9 weight layers.
+[CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset is used but not augmented for training the model.
+It could achieve 44% top-1 error rate after 23 epoches.
 It took 180 seconds per epoch on my RTX 2070.

 #### Notes